Please read the article on Stains for an overview of the theoretical concepts referred to in this article.

 Wipes are treated like toilet paper with respect to these halachot.

 Cases in which blood is seen on the toilet bowl or seat, or in the water are generally treated leniently.
-But when blood is found there within fifteen seconds of urinating, and a woman follows Ashkenazi halachic rulings, a question should be asked.
+But when blood is found on any of them within seconds of urinating, and a woman follows Ashkenazi halachic rulings, a question should be asked.